 To germinate, most herb seeds will need at least a 65ºF environment during the better portion of the day and will need sunlight, so place the containers accordingly.
 Keep the soil moist (not soaking—this will cause rot rather than germination) until the little puppies start to show signs of life.
 Then, water as you would any plant, but only begin harvest after the plant is well underway (about their third true leaf groups) and then, only harvest sparingly.

 Unless you’re in a bind, shy away from this option if you can.
 In the first place, the price is prohibitive and, generally speaking, because herbs are so perishable, the quality of the herbs is lower (over its grocery store shelf-life) than the fresh cut (from your own patch) to which you have become accustomed.

 (Great for holiday gift giving as well as winter home use)

-If you still have any herbs growing outdoors (Salad Burnet and Winter Savory at the very least should be), gather them NOW.
+If you still have any herbs growing outdoors, gather them NOW.

 If you have harvestable herbs in pots, planters, or underneath your straw (and possibly snow), gather them NOW.

 Once they’re gathered, take a few hours out of your day and make some herbal vinegars or hang them to dry (in an airy warm place) for use in some creative dried herb mixes later on.